chelseabai/Weather-Chrome-Extension/README.md

 # Weather With Me

 A chrome extension that gives you the current weather information based on your current GPS location.
+A full demo of the outcome at: https://xinyubai.myportfolio.com/weather-with-me.

 Special features:
 1. Current weather data and forecast based on your device's GPS location.